A pediatric neurologist shares how parents can help their children during seizures and what to do after a child has a seizure.

 What do I do if my child is having a seizure?

 - Remain calm.
 Seizures are scary, but your child is safer if you stay calm.
 In most cases, seizures last fewer than 5 minutes and usually stop on their own.

-- Roll your child onto his side.
+- Roll your child onto his or her side.

 - Remove any objects your child might hit.
 Try to cushion the head.

 - Do not restrain or hold the child down.

 - Loosen any clothing around the child’s head and neck.

 - Do not put anything in the child’s mouth.